cartesi/staking-pool/README.md

 The main function responsible for managing these actions is `rebalance()` function.
 When called, the function decides (based on `amounts()` function response) whether it should stake, unstake or withdraw any CTSI value.
 The logic for the decision is encapsulated under `amounts()` and is as follows:

--   Anytime a user wants to exit, we save this request under `requiredLiquidity`, which is the overall liquidity necessary to fulfill all users' requests to leave the pool.
+-   Anytime a user wants to exit the pool, we add his requested amount to the `requiredLiquidity`, which is the overall liquidity necessary to fulfill all users' requests to leave the pool.

 -   It checks for any free balance under the contract's account on the ERC20 ledger (let's call it `balance`).
 If it's more than the `requiredLiquidity`, then it means it has an outstanding value that can be staked on behalf of all the pool.
 E.g., when a new user joins and asks to stake, then we have this free balance.
 As a result, the `uint256 stake` is returned with the exact value to be staked.